securityfirst/tent-content/contents_en/operations/counter-surveillance/beginner/surveillance.md

 Surveillance is the monitoring of people's behaviour, activities, or other patterns to harm, influence, manage, direct, or protect them.
 ![image](surveillance1.png)

+Counter-surveillance measures help you detect and mitigate hostile surveillance.

-Consider who might consider you a surveillance target, and why.
+Consider who might make you a surveillance target, and why.

 ## Who?